kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     |--------------------------------------|
 ```

-###### 3. COSI calls driver to create Bucket
+###### 3. COSI calls appropriate driver to create Bucket

 The COSI sidecar, which runs alongside each of the drivers, listens for Bucket events.
 All but the sidecar with the specified provisioner will ignore the Bucket object.
-Only the appropriate sidecar will make a gRPC request to its driver to create a Bucket in the OSP.
+Only the appropriate sidecar will make a gRPC request to create a Bucket in the OSP.

 More information about COSI gRPC API is [here](#cosi-grpc-api)